Jeanette Aw: 2010–2014: Continued success

-2015–2019: Best Actress and hiatus
+2015–2017: Best Actress and departure from Mediacorp

 In February 2015, Aw played a fashionable single blogger known for baring her break-up experiences and shaming her exes online in Channel U drama Let It Go.
 She nabbed six awards at the Star Awards 2015 Show 1 In July 2015, she guest starred in The Journey: Our Homeland, thus becoming the only cast member to have appeared in all three instalments of the trilogy.

 It was announced in May that year that Aw would play Zhao Fei Er for the second time in blockbuster drama The Dream Makers II, the sequel to the 2013 hit series.
 Even before filming begun, Aw's Best Actress award chances at the following year's Star Awards were highlighted.
 Aw explained that her character would suffer from depression and she has done some research on the characteristics and behaviour of depression patients to better portray her role.
 In July, Aw and co-star Zoe Tay promoted the drama at the China International Film & TV Programs Exhibition in Beijing.
 Later in November, Aw's debut film, Find My Dad, grossed $37,850 over a 14-day limited release.
 Produced in Malaysia in 2012, Aw played a single mother.
 At the inaugural PPCTV MediaCorp Awards in Cambodia, Aw was the most decorated artiste, nabbing "Favourite Lead Actress" and "Favourite Female TV Character" for portraying Zhao Fei Er in The Dream Makers.
 Following the airing of The Dream Makers II in December, Aw's embodiment of the role was lauded.
 She went on to clinch the awards for "Best Actress", "Favourite Female Character" and "Favourite Onscreen Couple" at Star Awards 2016.

 Aw later starred in mid-year blockbuster drama The Dream Job and netted her eighth "Best Actress" nomination at Star Awards 2017 thereafter.
 She played a triad gangster in season two of the Channel 8 long-form TV drama, 118, and was injured by a shattered glass door during its filming.
 In March 2017, it was announced that Aw would star in Ramen Teh, a film co-produced by Japan and Singapore, alongside Seiko Matsuda, Takumi Saito and Mark Lee.
 The film started shooting in Singapore in July and had its world premiere at the Berlin International Film Festival in February the next year.
 Aw later attended a screening at the San Sebastián International Film Festival and its Paris premiere in September 2018.
 In limited reporting, Ramen Teh grossed $26,149 in Colombia, $9,384 in Czech Republic, $472,940 in France and $72,984 in Spain.

+Aw announced her departures from both Hype Records and Mediacorp in October 2017, saying it was time to move on.